hbb20/CountryCodePickerProject/README.md

 ##### version 1.7.6
 - Typo fix for "Search...", "Select a country", "Results not found".
 - Now "Results not found" text is shifted to top to avoid it from being hidden under bigger keyboards.

+##### version 1.7.7
+- Option to hide phone code.
+Allows developers to us CCP as Country Selector and not code selector.

 ## Credits
 Hebrew translation by [David Brownstone](https://github.com/dfbrownstone)